What Do Automotive Body Repairer Do?

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

-In 2016, there was an estimated number of 160,400 jobs in the United States for Automotive Body Repairer.
+There were about 160,400 jobs for Automotive Body Repairer in 2016 (in the United States).
 New jobs are being produced at a rate of 8.5% which is above the national average.
 The Bureau of Labor Statistics predicts 13,700 new jobs for Automotive Body Repairer by 2026.
 Due to new job openings and attrition, there will be an average of 17,100 job openings in this field each year.

 The states with the most job growth for Automotive Body Repairer are Utah, Washington, and Idaho.
 Watch out if you plan on working in Kansas, Maine, or Wisconsin.
 These states have the worst job growth for this type of profession.